St Edmund's College, Ipswich: Houses

-In 2003, due to an increase in student numbers, these house were split in half creating 8 houses; Callan 1, Callan 2, Rice 1, Rice 2, Morgan 1, Morgan 2, Treacy 1 & Treacy 2.
+In 2003, due to an increase in student numbers, these house were split in half, creating eight houses: Callan 1, Callan 2, Rice 1, Rice 2, Morgan 1, Morgan 2, Treacy 1 and Treacy 2.

-At the end of 2006, further change came when these eight houses were folded into six the following year, meaning two new houses were created, Finn & Ambrose.
-Those six houses at the college were; Ambrose, Callan, Finn, Morgan, Rice & Treacy.
+At the end of 2006, further change came when these eight houses were folded into six for the following year, with the addition of two new houses, Finn and Ambrose.

-In 2013, two more houses were created in preparation of Year 7 returning to St Edmunds College in 2015.
+In 2013, two more houses were created in preparation of Year 7 returning to St Edmund’s College in 2015.
 These two house were named Ignatius and Elliott.